polysquare/polysquare-travis-container/README.md

 Caveats
 -------

-Polysquare Travis Container only runs on Python 2.7 right now, due to urlgrabber only working on Python 2.7.
+Polysquare Travis Container only runs on Python 3.3 right now, due to our fork of urlgrabber only working on Python 3.3.
 This shouldn't be too much of a problem as its designed to be used on projects where Python is not the main language.

+Consider using the setup-languages.sh script from polysquare-ci-scripts to enable python3.3 on a travis container.